Prerequisites

 - A working Bilt app you’re ready to publish

-Step 1: Set up your Apple Developer account
+Step 1: Enroll in the Apple Developer Program

-If you don’t have one yet:- Go to developer.apple.com/programs
+If you are not enrolled yet:- Go to developer.apple.com/programs/enroll

 - Enroll as an individual or organization